Open Forum Knitting

 It’s a two hour, semi-private lesson (never more than three others) where each student can choose a different challenge they want to focus on that day.

-Knitters of all skill levels–from those who’ve just completed our Beginning Knitting Workshop to folks who have been building their skills for years–have benefitted from instructor Kate Clifford’s expertise!
+Knitters of all skill levels–from those who’ve just completed our Beginning Knitting Workshop to folks who have been building their skills for years–have benefitted from instructor Kate Rose’s expertise!

 Here are a sample of skills students have learned in Open Forum: